nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 5. Set up SSH between the primary and the secondary (the secondary must be able to access `/etc/xroad` via ssh)
    * Create an SSH keypair for `xroad` user and copy the public key to authorized keys of the primary node (`/home/xroad-slave/.ssh/authorized_keys`)
+   > On RHEL 8: generate a new key which is compliant with FIPS-140-2, for example ECDSA with curve nistp256
+      ```bash
+      ssh-keygen -t ecdsa
+      ```
 6. Set up state synchronization using rsync+ssh.
 See section [5.
 Configuring data replication with rsync over SSH](#5-configuring-data-replication-with-rsync-over-ssh)
    * Make the initial synchronization between the primary and the secondary.